 Hong Kong is a busy city on an ordinary evening, so imagine the chaos on a night like New Year’s Eve!
 There’s a huge countdown event and fireworks show at the harbour, not to mention the endless array of NYE parties at hotel restaurants, evening cruises, bars and clubs.

-For 2011, Hong Kong is anticipating a bigger New Year’s Eve crowd than ever before, and with limited space at venues, hopeful party-goers need to reserve in advance.
+Hong Kong is anticipating a bigger New Year’s Eve crowd than ever before, and with limited space at venues, hopeful party-goers need to reserve in advance.

 Is there a more exciting place to be on NYE than the Big Apple?
 Host to probably the most popular and most renowned New Year’s Eve party in the world, the city that never sleeps stays up all night (waaaay after the big ball drops) sharing good tidings and cheer with their fellow New Yorkers (and the countless number of tourists who flock to Times Square to countdown to the New Year).

-For 2011, New York City is planning the annual ball drop, where more than one million people are expected to attend.
+New York City is planning the annual ball drop, where more than one million people are expected to attend.
 There are special All Access passes available to get you into one of the many venues participating in the festivities.